A still from the film 'All We Imagine As Light' The Hindu

 Vaaswat Sarkar

-In recent news, much to the delight of Indian cine-lovers, acclaimed Mumbai-born director and alumni of the Film and Television Institute of India (FTII), Payal Kapadia etched her name in bold on the marquee of the 77th Cannes Film Festival with her debut narrative feature, All We Imagine As Light.
-The film isn't just gracing the prestigious Croisette – it's thundering into the main competition, vying for the coveted Palme d'Or.
-This feat marks a watershed moment for Indian cinema, a triumphant return to the Cannes spotlight after a three-decade slumber.
+Earlier this year, much to the delight of Indian cine-lovers, acclaimed Mumbai-born director and alumni of the Film and Television Institute of India (FTII), Payal Kapadia etched her name in bold on the marquee of the 77th Cannes Film Festival with her debut narrative feature, All We Imagine As Light.
+The film didn't just grace the prestigious Croisette – it thundered into the main competition, vying for the coveted Palme d'Or.
+This feat marked a watershed moment for Indian cinema, a triumphant return to the Cannes spotlight after a three-decade slumber.

 A poster of the film 'All We Imagine As Light'